WrestleMania XX: Main event matches

-The main event was a Triple Threat Match, for the World Heavyweight Championship, between Triple H, Chris Benoit, and Shawn Michaels.
-The match started with Benoit and Michaels wanting to face the champion, but would wrestle each other to try and gain an advantage, before Triple H's intervention led to the match going back-and-forth between all three men, performing their signature holds and maneuvers throughout.
+The main event was a triple threat match for the World Heavyweight Championship between Chris Benoit, Shawn Michaels, and champion Triple H. The match started with Benoit and Michaels wanting to face Triple H, but would wrestle each other to try and gain an advantage, before Triple H's intervention led to the match going back-and-forth between all three men, performing their signature holds and maneuvers throughout.
 Benoit soon gained control over Michaels when he applied the Crippler Crossface.
 As Michaels was about to submit, Triple H saved the match, attacking both men.
 Triple H and Michaels then teamed up to suplex Benoit through a broadcast table.
 Triple H performed the Pedigree on Michaels and Benoit broke up a pinfall.
 Michaels then attempted Sweet Chin Music on Benoit, who countered it by throwing Michaels out of the ring.
 As this occurred, Triple H again attempted to execute a Pedigree on Benoit, but Benoit countered and applied the Crippler Crossface, with Triple H submitting, making it the first time ever that a WrestleMania main event ended in a submission.
 As a result, Benoit won the match and the World Heavyweight Championship, crying tears of joy.
 After the match, Eddie Guerrero came to the ring and the two champions embraced while confetti showered down as the event ended.

 Reception

 WrestleMania XX was met with a generally mixed-to-positive critical reception.
-Robert Leighty Jr. of 411mania gave the event an overall score of 7.3 out of 10.0 and noted that:
+Robert Leighty Jr. of 411Mania gave the event an overall score of 7.3 out of 10.0 and noted that:

 This is a very long show with a lot of filler to get as many people as possible involved, but the Main Matches all delivered in some way.
 The 2 Main Title matches were fantastic, and the handicap match was a blast.
 You throw in a strong Jericho/Christian match and the unique crowd response of Goldberg/Lesnar and you have a strong WrestleMania.
 Not the greatest ever thanks to a mediocre run in the middle, but a good show that could have been better.

-The Triple Threat match between Shawn Michaels, Chris Benoit, and Triple H for the World Heavyweight Championship received critical acclaim, with many wrestling publications and websites calling this match one of the greatest wrestling matches of all time.
-Leighty wrote that the main event was "The greatest three-way match in the history of professional wrestling.
+The triple threat match between Shawn Michaels, Chris Benoit, and Triple H for the World Heavyweight Championship received critical acclaim, with many wrestling publications and websites calling this match one of the greatest wrestling matches of all time.
+Leighty wrote that the main event was, "The greatest three-way match in the history of professional wrestling.
 Everything was perfect about this match including the finish."
+The match was #2 on IGN's list of Top 20 Matches in WrestleMania History.
 However, due to the events surrounding the death of Chris Benoit, the match is rarely, if ever, mentioned by the WWE.